Understanding the Basics of Web Hosting

 How Does Web Hosting Work?

-- Domain Name Registration: First, you need a domain name (e.g., www.yourwebsite.com).
+Domain Name Registration: Before your website can go live, you need a domain name (e.g., www.yourwebsite.com).
 This is your website’s address on the internet.

 Types of Web Hosting

 Not all web hosting is created equal.
-Depending on your website’s needs, you’ll need to choose a hosting plan that aligns with your goals.
-Here are the most common types of web hosting:
+Depending on your website’s needs, you can choose from several types of hosting:

 1. Shared Hosting

-- What it is: Multiple websites share the same server and its resources (e.g., CPU, RAM, storage).
+- What it is: Multiple websites share the same server and resources.

-- Best for: Beginners, small blogs, and low-traffic websites.
+- Best for: Beginners, small blogs, and personal websites.

 - Pros: Affordable and easy to set up.

-- Cons: Limited resources and potential performance issues if other websites on the server experience high traffic.
+- Cons: Limited resources and slower performance during high traffic.

 2. VPS Hosting (Virtual Private Server)